Aconcagua Expedition Summit via 360 with Grajales Expeditions 2022.

 Agustin, our leader, recommended that I begin the Summit push later in the morning since I had single boots.
 This was a great idea I thought, because it would encourage me to move faster than the group.
 And hopefully it helps with my speed ascent following our expedition.

-On Christmas eve 2022, Derek and I successfully summited Aconcagua via 360 route in 18 days.
+On Christmas eve 2022, I successfully summited Aconcagua via 360 route in 18 days.
 Out of nine climbers, only four of us summited.

 TO BE CONTINUED...